-We are encouraged that this process includes families of victims, as too often the families’ voices are not heard.
+We were encouraged that this process included families of victims, as too often the families’ voices are not heard.

-KAIROS is working with our network, partners and the Canadian government to try to ensure that the inquiry is rooted in respectful and genuine collaboration and that addresses the systemic causes of this ongoing violence.
+KAIROS worked with their network, partners and the Canadian government trying to ensure that the inquiry was rooted in respectful and genuine collaboration and that it addressed the systemic causes of this ongoing violence.

-We see this commitment in the context of our work on truth and reconciliation in Canada and we remain hopeful this inquiry will be the last.
+KAIROS sees this commitment in the context of our ongoing work on truth and reconciliation in Canada, and we remain hopeful this inquiry will be the last.

-At the same time, we have significant concerns that the Inquiry will have difficulty being effective due to substantial gaps in the terms of reference.
+At the same time, we had significant concerns that the Inquiry would have difficulty being effective due to substantial gaps in the terms of reference.
 This includes insufficient scrutiny of law enforcement, a lack of supports to enable broad participation of family members, potential barriers to accessing important documents and jurisdictional barriers to working with the provinces and territories, among others.

-Learn about the mandate, scope, budget, terms of reference and design process.
+- Mandate, scope, budget, terms of reference and design process

 The Honourable Marion Buller, Provincial Court Judge, British Columbia, Mistawasis First Nation, Saskatchewan